 Article Contents

-Once you've identified the college's core values and qualities that they wish to foster, it is time to reflect on your motivations, passions, and talents; and how they are compatible with the school, you are applying to.
-Think about your reasons for choosing this particular campus and, most importantly, what you can bring to it.
-You most likely had to start thinking about this as you were preparing to write your common app essay or if you were asked to write your own letter of recommendation.
+Once you've identified the college's core values and qualities that they wish to foster, it is time to reflect on your motivations, passions, and talents; and how they are compatible with the school you are applying to.
+Think about your reasons for choosing this particular school and, most importantly, what you can bring to it.
+You most likely had to start thinking about this as you were preparing to write your Common App essay or if you were asked to write your own letter of recommendation.
 So if you have notes that you used to prepare those application components, refer back to them.
-Additionally, it would help if you asked yourself the following questions:

 You may also want to consider working with a college advisor to maximize your chances of acing your college admissions interview.
 They can assist you by conducting realistic mock interviews, providing personalized feedback, and giving you additional tips and strategies that will go a long way towards making you feel more comfortable in the interview.